Ashishm1214/Heart-Disease-Prediction/README.md

 ## Overview

 This project focuses on developing and evaluating various machine learning models for predicting heart disease.
-We explore and compare the performance of Logistic Regression, K-Nearest Neighbors (KNN), and Random Forest Classifier.
+I explore and compare the performance of Logistic Regression, K-Nearest Neighbors (KNN), and Random Forest Classifier.
 The project also includes hyperparameter tuning to optimize model performance and an analysis of feature importance.

 ## Table of Contents